SKuipers/gibbon-docs/development/contributing.md

 ## How to suggest a feature

-To request new features, please use the [Feature Requests category](https://ask.gibbonedu.org/categories/feature-requests) in our support forums.
-You can find more info about planned features and upcoming releases on the [Gibbon Development Road Map](https://gibbonedu.org/support/developers/gibbon-road-map/).
+To request new features, please use the [Feature Requests category](https://ask.gibbonedu.org/c/feature-requests/12) in our support forums.
+You can find more info about planned features and upcoming releases on the [[Gibbon Development Road Map](https://gibbonedu.org/support/developers/gibbon-road-map/)](/development/gibbon-road-map).

 ## How to help translate